walaj/svaba/README.md

 <img src="https://github.com/walaj/svaba/blob/master/gitfig_ascii.png"
 width=800/>

-##### ``*.bad_mate_regions.bed``
-A BED file of regions that were suspected of having poor alignment quality.
-When encountered, these regions are excluded from future mate-lookups.
-This prevents excessive mate-lookups to centromeres, etc.

 ##### ``*.vcf``
 VCF of rearrangements and indels parsed from bps.txt.gz and with a somatic_score == 1 (somatic) or 0 (germline) and quality == PASS. *NOTE* that the cutoff for rearrangement vs indel is taken from BWA-MEM, whether it produces a single gapped-alignment